 “The information that we derive from the brain measurements can be used to account for about 20 percent of the variance in intelligence we observed in our subjects,” Dubois says.
 “We are doing very well, but we are still quite far from being able to match the results of hour-long intelligence tests, like the Wechsler Adult Intelligence Scale,”

 Dubois also points out a sort of philosophical conundrum inherent in the work.
-“Since the algorithm is trained on intelligence scores to begin with, how do we know that the are correct?”
+“Since the algorithm is trained on intelligence scores to begin with, how do we know that the intelligence scores are correct?”
 The researchers addressed this issue by extracting a more precise estimate of intelligence across 10 different cognitive tasks that the subjects had taken, not only from an IQ test.

 In predicting intelligence from brain scans, the algorithm is doing something that humans cannot, because even an experienced neuroscientist cannot look at a brain scan and tell how intelligent a person is.

 “If trained properly, these algorithms can answer questions as complex as the one we are trying to answer here.
 They are very powerful, but if you actually ask, ‘How do they learn?
 How do they do these things?’
-These are difficult questions to answer,” says co-author Paola Galdi, previously a Ph.D. student at the University of Salerno and now a at the University of Edinburgh.
+These are difficult questions to answer,” says co-author Paola Galdi, previously a Ph.D. student at the University of Salerno and now a postdoctoral fellow at the University of Edinburgh.

 The study was conducted as part of an ongoing quest to build a diagnostic tool that can tell a great deal about a person’s mind from their brain scans.
 Adolphs and his colleagues say that they would like to one day see MRIs work as well for diagnosing conditions like autism, schizophrenia, and anxiety as they currently do for finding tumors, aneurisms, or liver disease.